Early Education – The Puppy Training Program

 - Do you have a vehicle?

-- Are you prepared for dog hair, cleaning up after the pup, wet noses, puppy kisses and all that goes along with having a puppy?
+- Are you prepared for dog hair, cleaning up after the pup, wet noses, puppy kisses and all that goes with a puppy?

 Volunteers receive ongoing training and support from the Puppy Raising Supervisor, as well as our established network of existing volunteer Puppy Trainers.